-The opening of the New York Avenue Metro station in 2004 sparked the improvement of this section of the city.
-In 2007-2008, private developers invested over $1 billion to begin the development of office, residential, hotel, and retail space in a 35-block area over a 10 year period.
+The opening of the New York Avenue Metro station in 2004 sparked improvement of this section of the city.
+Since 2005, private investors have spent more than $6 billion to develop office, residential, hotel, and retail space in a 35-block area.

-NoMa is home to approximately 44,000 daytime workers and 18,000 residents.
-NoMa has unparalleled transportation access on Amtrak, VRE, MARC, two Red Line Metro stops, and extensive biking facilities, with the East Coast’s only Bikestation, a protected cycletrack, a bike FIXIT Station, the 8-mile Metropolitan Branch Trail, and eight Capital Bikeshare stations.
-NoMa Business Improvement District (BID) organizes annual events to bring culture, music, artists, local farmers and more to the neighborhood, while building community and enlivening the public realm.
-NoMa Summer Screen, a free outdoor film festival, has attracted visitors from around the region.
+Hailed as one of the city's most bike-friendly zones, NoMa boasts the East Coast’s only Bikestation, a secure parking garage for bikes; a protected cycletrack; a bike FIXIT Station; a portion of the 8-mile Metropolitan Branch Trail; and eight Capital Bikeshare stations.
+NoMa Business Improvement District (BID) organizes annual events to bring culture, music, artists, local farmers, and more to the neighborhood, while building community and enlivening the public realm.
+NoMa Summer Screen, a free outdoor film festival, attracts visitors from around the region.

-NoMa Parks and Proposed Greenspace
+NoMa Parks and Greenspace

 1850: Working-class Irish immigrants called this agrarian area “Swampoodle” because of the overflowing banks of Tiber Creek, which now runs beneath North Capitol Street.